 Employees whose immigration status, employment authorization, or employment authorization documents have expired must present new documents that show current employment authorization.
 Employees should file the necessary application or petition sufficiently in advance to ensure that they maintain continuous employment authorization or valid employment authorization documents.
-Contact Barbara Drayer if you have any questions regarding reverification of employment authorization.
+Contact Wayne Callaway if you have any questions regarding reverification of employment authorization.
+Failure to verify employment authorization may result in termination.